minho42/roster-ios-public/README.md

 ## Pro Plan

-> 25/1/2025: **⚠️ There seems to be some issues where subscribed users are still unable to see the coworkers.
-Updated version (v 1.0) with bug fix (hopefully) has been submitted for review in the App Store.
-We sincerely apologise for this inconvenience.**
+> 25/1/2025: **⚠️ We’ve identified an issue where some subscribed users are unable to see their coworkers.
+A bug fix has been included in the updated version (v1.0), which has been submitted for review to the App Store.
+We sincerely apologise for the inconvenience.**

 Pro plan is a monthly subscription to unlock all features: